BlazeCode1/WebScraping_tool/README.md

 pip install -requirements.txt
 ```
 ## Configuration
-you need to create an excel file named output.xlsx
+you need to create an excel file named output.xlsx in the same Directory

 ## Usage
 Then run the program